awslabs/amazon-redshift-utils/src/BlogContent/AQUA-Evaluation/README.md

-The scripts in here are to support the log give below.
+The scripts in here are to support the blog give below.
 Blog Name : How to evaluate the benefits of AQUA for your Amazon Redshift workloads Link to blog: https://quip-amazon.com/EmveAhrwjUdr/How-to-evaluate-the-benefits-of-AQUA-for-your-Amazon-Redshift-workloads